A Quick One, While He's Away: Parts to the song

 Another version of this song is available on the DVD, At Kilburn 1977 + Live at the Coliseum, with Townshend's long explanation of the song and constant humorous comments by Keith Moon.
 However, because of problems with the cameras, part of the performance is lost, and was replaced by stylised footage.

 The Live at Leeds version of the song was used in the soundtrack of the movie Rushmore (though the Rock and Roll Circus version, specifically "You Are Forgiven", was used in the film).
 According to the commentary for the film, the Circus recording is owned as part of the package of Rolling Stones songs, and it was prohibitively expensive to include on the soundtrack album (which is, similarly, missing the Stones' song "I Am Waiting," used in the film).

 A short tease of the final section, "You Are Forgiven", was used to end a concert at the Wembley Arena on 16 November 2000.
 That was the first time any part of the song was played live by The Who since 1970, until it was resumed in its entirety for the 2014 The Who Hits 50! tour.
 Pete Townshend played the song in its entirety on several dates of his 1993 PSYCHODERELICT solo tour.

 The song was rehearsed for inclusion in The Who's 2006/2007 North American Tour, but was not part of any set list.

-The name of "Ivor the Engine Driver" was influenced by the UK TV series Ivor the Engine.
+It is likely that the name of "Ivor the Engine Driver" was influenced by the UK TV series Ivor the Engine.